-Ellen tells me that just after they had arrived in Australia in 1970, they went to live with their Aunty who lived in Gloria Avenue, Dandenong.
-This was also across the road from my house.
+Ellen tells me that just after they had arrived in Australia in 1970, they went to live with their Aunty.
+She just happened to live in Gloria Avenue, Dandenong and also across the road from my house.
 Nick and Jim were both so sick as they had come down with the measles which they must have picked up on the ship.
-It must have been difficult for Mum trying to look after them with not having her own space, but she did it.
+It must have been so difficult for Mum trying to look after them with not having her own space, but she did it.
 Dad and Mum eventually purchased the land at 35 Gladstone Road and was starting to build their new home.
 For about 3 months, they had to rent in a house in Dandenong West until their home was finished.
 Ellen recently told me that Nick actually started his schooling at the Dandenong West Primary School as their house was not quite ready yet, but that he wasn't there for long.

 Their home being built was not far from the house that they were renting in so that they could go for a walk and check on the progress of it.
 Dad didn't have his car just yet.
 Mum was so happy though in early 1971 when they finally moved in.
 It was a 3 bedroom house so Ellen would have to share with Nick, Sam and Frank would share and Jim would have his own bed in Mum and Dad's room as it was a huge bedroom.